frahmadani/gatsby-starter-fireblog/README.md

 - 🖼 Main post images are optimized and lazy loaded
 - 😅 Easy to install and use
 - 💄 Themable using CSS variables
-- ✨ Comes with a generated rss feed
+- ✨ Comes with a generated RSS feed
 - 📖 Paginated

 ## How to use it

 ### Install it

-First you have to install the starter, you have the choice to install gatsby CLI or not.
+First, you have to install the starter, you have the choice to install gatsby CLI or not.

 **with Gatsby CLI:**